jscep/jscep/README.md

 CertStore store = client.getCertificate(cert, keyPair.getPrivate(), serial);
 ```

-# CA Capabilities
+## CA Capabilities

-  The capabilities of the SCEP are used extensively by internal jscep operations, for determining the cipher to use for key wrapping in the
+  The capabilities of the SCEP server are used extensively by internal jscep operations, for determining the cipher to use for key wrapping in the
   `pkcsPkiEnvelope` structure, and for the signature to use for signing the `pkiMessage` structure.

   This operation is used to determine how to interact with the server.